boazsegev/plezi-website/docs/guides/hello_world.html.md

         end
     end

-Now, restart the application and visit: [localhost:3000/New%20York](http://localhost:3000/New York), [localhost:3000/London](http://localhost:3000/London) and [localhost:3000/Atlantis](http://localhost:3000/Atlantis) (Always wanted to go there)...
+Now, restart the application and visit: [localhost:3000/New York](http://localhost:3000/New%20York), [localhost:3000/London](http://localhost:3000/London) and [localhost:3000/Atlantis](http://localhost:3000/Atlantis) (Always wanted to go there)...

 `show` isn't the only RESTful method, you can read our [guide about Controllers](./controllers) or view the [stub code at Plezi::StubRESTCtrl and Plezi::StubWSCtrl](https://github.com/boazsegev/plezi/blob/master/lib/plezi/handlers/stubs.rb) to learn more about reserved methods.

 Just one last thing...
 Atlantis isn't really here no more... let's make it a special case by adding a dedicated method for this `:id`.
-Also, let's replace `cookies` with a short-lived fesion called `flash` (a self-destructing cookie):
+Also, let's replace `cookies` with a short-lived cookie-flavor called `flash` (a self-destructing cookie):

     class HelloController
         def index